, , , ,

 Availability: In stock

-Achatado is a beautiful longkeeper from the Western region of Spain — where longkeepers have a long history of cultivation.
+Achatado Longkeeper is a beautiful storage tomato from the Western region of Spain — where longkeepers have a long history of cultivation.

-The longkeeper Achatado has peachy-pink tomatoes that are 40g – 50g in size.
+Achatado Longkeeper has peachy-pink tomatoes that are 40g – 50g in size.
 The plants are about 4 ft tall and low maintenance.

 The tomatoes last nicely until January (the second picture was taken in January), although their best eating time is late fall.
 They have a good sweet-tangy taste, which becomes milder in storage.

-Growing longkeepers, like Achatado, are a great choice if you want to limit water use in your garden.
+Growing longkeepers, like Achatado, are a water-wise choice for your garden.

 Longkeepers are a must have in our garden.
 When the snow starts to fly, there is real comfort in eating fresh tomatoes from your own garden.